-You'll spend a lot of time learning all the commands and modes supported.
+You'll spend a lot of time learning all the commands and modes supported in Vim.
 You'll then spend more time tuning settings to your needs.
 Although once it's tuned to your needs, you can take your

 .vimrc to any machine you need and have the same experience across all your computers.